apsillers/living-gif/doomgif/README.md

         key_menu_screenshot           25
         png_screenshots               1

-4. If you are running this on a server without X11, you need to install X11 (I used `startxfce`), and probably install a VNC server.
-I recommend `tigervnc`, because I found that `tightvnc` did not work correctly with `xdotool`.
+4. If you are running this on a server without X11, you need to install X11 (I used `startxfce4`), and probably install a VNC server.
+I recommend `tigervnc`, because I found that [`tightvnc` did not work correctly with `xdotool`](https://github.com/jordansissel/xdotool/issues/126).

 5. Optionally generate SSL keys (if using HTTPS) and point to them in the code. [`certbot`](https://certbot.eff.org/) is a free option for generating and signing keys.

-6. Install `npm install gifencoder`.
+6. Run `npm install gifencoder canvas`.

 7. Run `node doomgif.js` and `chocolate-doom -iwad [path to freedoom.wad]`.
 If you're running this in a non-graphical console, you will need to make sure to set the `DISPLAY=:1` environment variable for each so they share the same X display: